ECHOESProj/eo-custom-scripts/README.md

     SENTINEL5P
     COPERNICUS_SERVICES

-The processing modules, for the PROCESSING_MODULE argument, are given in https://github.com/sentinel-hub/custom-scripts and under the "scripts" directory in the repository (but without and documentation).
+The processing modules, for the PROCESSING_MODULE argument, are in https://github.com/sentinel-hub/custom-scripts and under the "scripts" directory in the repository (but without and documentation).
 The processing module is the name of the directory that contains script.js.
 For example, under sentinel-2 there is false_color_composite, barren_soil etc, each of which contain script.js.